 2. Department Chair or Administrative Equivalent

-When awarding administrative leave for meritorious job performance, the department chair or administrative equivalent must ensure a copy of the employee's relevant performance appraisal form is readily available and easily cross-referenced to time records if the department is audited.
+When awarding paid leave for meritorious job performance, the department chair or administrative equivalent must ensure a copy of the employee's relevant performance appraisal form is readily available and easily cross-referenced to time records if the department is audited.

 C. Effect on Pay, Leave Accruals and Holiday Eligibility

-Administrative leave is considered time worked for the purposes of computing pay, vacation and sick leave accruals, longevity pay and holiday eligibility.
+Leave under this policy is considered time worked for the purposes of computing pay, vacation and sick leave accruals, longevity pay and holiday eligibility.